 A recent study on UK Productivity highlighted Management Practices as being one of the key contributors to the UK’s woeful productivity puzzle.
-In case you hadn’t noticed, its widely reported that UK Productivity Growth has flat lined since 2008/9 financial crisis.
+In case you hadn’t noticed, its widely reported that UK Productivity Growth has flat lined since the 2008/9 financial crisis.

 Now Productivity Growth is not the same as Productivity (defined as GDP divided by hours worked) and most leaders in manufacturing industries have spent many years doing more and more with less and less.